-pletion network is to take in the partial observation o_t as input and output a completed top-down map \hat{o}t where the unobserved regions are filled with predicted semantic information.
-The completion module is implemented with a fully convolutional neural network with 1 maxpooling layer, 4 down-sample residual blocks, and 5 up-sample residual blocks [25].
-The network is trained to minimize the pixelwise Cross-Entropy loss between the predicted semantic label and the groundtruth on the "unobserved region".
+Scene completion network: The goal of the scene completion network is to take in the partial observation $o_t$ as input and output a completed top-down map $\hat{o}t$ where the unobserved regions are filled with predicted semantic information.
+The completion module is implemented with a fully convolutional neural network with 1 maxpooling layer, 4 down-sample residual blocks, and 5 upsample residual blocks [25].
+The network is trained to minimize the pixel-wise Cross-Entropy loss between the predicted semantic label and the groundtruth on the "unobserved region".